nlckysolutions/NlckyTools/README.md

 This python script, located in PythonTools/WifiTools/WifiCookieSteal.py, once executed, will give you all the cookies of everyone using the network!
 You can use this to hack someone on a public wifi!
 ### - Wifi Evil Twin
 It's simple.
 Located in PythonTools/WifiTools/WifiEvilTwin.py, all you have to do is enter the wifi you want to make, enter the amount, and it does the rest.
+### - Wifi Password Cracker
+Simple again.
+It's located in NlckyTools/PythonTools/WifiTools/WifiPasswordBruteForce.py, and it does what the title says.
+Have fun!
+PS: you can also combine this with the wifi cookie stealer to hack onto someones private wifi, and then steal the cookies!
+That way you're more likely to get better cookies because it's on their home network.